Football Nonsense

 📍 Location: Arundel Gate, S1 2PP

-What: Excellent art gallery featuring a metalwork collection (Sheffield’s heritage!), contemporary art, and touring exhibitions.
+What: Excellent art gallery featuring metalwork collection (Sheffield’s heritage!), contemporary art, and touring exhibitions.

 Cost: Free entry